bleemeo/squirreldb/examples/squirreldb_ha/README.md

 # SquirrelDB HA setup

-This setup provide both scalability and availability of a Prometheus remote store using SquirrleDB.
+This setup provide both scalability and availability of a Prometheus remote store using SquirrelDB.

 To achieve this goal, you will need: